 You excitedly post your product and service listings on Amazon.
-A few hours later, amazon marked your listings for “Intellectual Property and Trademarks” Violation.
+A few hours later, Amazon marked your listings for “Intellectual Property and Trademarks” Violation.
 If this happened or is happening to you, you are a victim of Amazon’s complicated and confusing “Anti-Counterfeiting Policy.”
-We will delve later on the several reasons why this hassle is happening to you, but first, let’s have a read through of Amazon’s anti-counterfeiting policy.
+We will delve later into the several reasons why this hassle is happening to you, but first, let’s have a read-through of Amazon’s anti-counterfeiting policy.

 The Amazon Anti-Counterfeiting Policy